udaysankar01/Simple-SLAM/README.md

   - [x] Build and visualize the 3D map using Pangolin.
   - [x] Fix Bug: Camera Drift in XY Plane during Slow Movement --> caused by error in intrinsic matrix.
 - [ ] Tracking of points over multiple frames.
+  - [x] Implement a Point class to store the 2D-3D correspondences.
+  - [ ] Track the points over multiple frames.
 - [ ] g2o based optimization.
 - [ ] point culling.